kic0/espwinamp/README.md

 - **Winamp-Themed Bitmap and Sound Splash Screen:** Displays a custom `splash.bmp` image from the SPIFFS filesystem on startup and plays a `sample.mp3` also from the SPIFFS filesystem /data folder.
 - **PlatformIO Build System:** The project is built using PlatformIO, which automatically manages all dependencies.

-## WiFi File Manager

-The device includes a WiFi Access Point mode that serves a web-based file manager, allowing you to manage the music files on your SD card wirelessly.

-### Enabling the WiFi AP

-1. From the **Bluetooth Discovery** or **Artist Selection** screens, long-press the 'BOOT' button on the "-> Settings" option.
-2. On the **Settings** screen, select "Enable WiFi AP" with a short press and confirm with a long press.
-3. The device will start a WiFi network with the credentials specified in the `data/wifi_credentials.txt` file.
-The default credentials are:
-    *   **SSID:** `winampesp`
-    *   **Password:** `1234567890`
-4. Connect to this network and navigate to `http://192.168.4.1` in your web browser.

-### Features

-The web file manager provides the following features:
-- **SD Card Storage Info:** Displays the total and used space on the SD card.
-- **Directory Navigation:** Browse through the folders on your SD card.
-- **Create Folders:** Create new folders in the current directory.
-- **Upload Files:** Upload multiple music files at once to the current directory.
-- **Delete Files/Folders:** Remove files and folders from the SD card.

-### Exiting WiFi AP Mode

-To disable the WiFi AP and return to Bluetooth mode, select the "Disable AP & Back" option on the device's settings screen.
-The device will reboot and start in Bluetooth discovery mode.

 ## Hardware Requirements

 | Component           | Connection                  |